barto-ber/barto-ber/README.md

 ### Hi there!!! 😄

-I’m Bart and I’m a Data Scientist with over ⚡15 years/' experience in finance.
+I’m Bart and I’m a Data Scientist with over ⚡15 years' experience in finance.

 A few things about me, I wrote my first code in Python to automate some financial reporting in my day-to-day job and got excited about Python and later Data Science so I know how to solve problems by my own using research and new technologies.
 On the technical side, during my data science studies I built a nice end-to-end Machine Learning Web App with django and deployment on heroku.
 I also started a project for analyzing an accountancy system with machine learning algorithms i.e. outliers detection as well as built a web scraper for a web radio I like.